Tuesday, August 20, 2019

 "Jean M. Flahive brings to life early twentieth-century rural Maine through the eyes of young spitfire Millie Thayer.
 With the arrival of the Narcissus electric trolley and a mysterious prediction by a fortune-teller, Millie's small-town world is suddenly filled with exciting possibilities, from encounters with former president Theodore Roosevelt to chance meetings with suffragettes.
 Flahive weaves in historical context about not just local Maine history, but also topics like women's suffrage, changing party politics, World War I, and the Spanish Flu.
 Theodore Roosevelt lovers, train enthusiasts, students, and educators alike will enjoy this well-researched and entertaining book."

-Karen Sieber, Humanities Specialist for the McGillicuddy Humanities Center at the University of Maine and serves remotely as the Outreach Coordinator for the Theodore Roosevelt Center at Dickinson State University
+Karen Sieber, Humanities Specialist for the McGillicuddy Humanities Center at the University of Maine, and, serves remotely as the Outreach Coordinator for the Theodore Roosevelt Center at Dickinson State University

 The Narcissus is featured in the national Gold Award-winning novel, Teddy Roosevelt, Millie, and the Elegant Ride.
 The "Elegant Ride" is the Narcissus.
 Theodore Roosevelt was a passenger on the Narcissus on August 18, 1914, between Lewiston and Portland, Maine, while campaigning for the Progressive Party candidates.